-- Incidental Spill The spill from any tank, pump or leaking pipe or hose will be contained by the existing containment and controlled without causing any damage to the environment. - Major Spill The spill from the containment in the plant area will flow in a direction away from the plant, toward the stormwater drainage ditch to the south of the facility property.
+- Incidental Spill The spill from any tank pump or leaking pipe or hose will be contained by the existing containment and controlled without causing any damage to the environment. - Major Spill The spill from the containment in the plant area will flow in a direction away from the plant, toward the retention basin.
 In such a case, immediate action will be taken to reinforce damaged parts of the containment areas and to minimize further release.
-Remediation and clean-up will begin as soon as feasibly possibly.
+Remediation and clean-up will begin as soon as feasible.